Sherlouk/SpanGrid/README.md

 * `dynamic` (default) provides an opinionated column structure which adapts to the size of the device and includes some accessibility changes.
 * `custom` allows you to provide your own implementation.
 This will provide you with the current width of the grid.

+### Keyboard Navigation (Opt-in)

+This allows users to navigate through rows/items using an attached keyboard (iPadOS).

+> Due to an Apple limitation, we currently use WASD keys rather than arrow keys.
+We hope this'll change in the future.

+When instantiating the SpanGrid, you can pass through keyboard navigation options which includes turning on the feature, as well as turning on/off keyboard discoverability and the localized strings shown to users (default English only strings are provided).

 ## Notes

 I do not pledge to be an expert in SwiftUI, so there may be many issues with the current implementation.
 I have tested it